Macreuse de Bœuf - One of the Tastiest Steaks on French Menus.

 French menus?

-Just add the word, words, or phrase that you are searching for to the words "Behind the French Menu" and search with Google.
-Behind the French Menu’s links include hundreds of words, names, and phrases that are seen on French menus.
+Just add the word, words, or phrase that you are searching for to the words "Behind the French Menu" and search that with Google.
+Behind the French Menu is also a blog with links that include many hundreds of words, names, and phrases that are seen on French menus.
 There are over 450 articles that include over 4,000 French dishes with English translations and explanations.

 Behind the French Menu